gomorpheus/morpheus-docs/getting_started/maintenance/upgrading.rst

 * Warnings about missing files during the removal phase are expected and can be ignored.
 5. The repo download location has changed to https://downloads.morpheusdata.com from https://downloads.gomorpheus.com so if a customer has an ACL on their firewall or proxy they will need to update the ACL.

-Refer to :doc:`/release_notes/compatibility.rst` for externalized MySQL, Elasticsearch and/or RabbitMQ version requirements.
+Refer to :ref:`compatibility` for externalized MySQL, Elasticsearch and/or RabbitMQ version requirements.

 Single Node Appliance Upgrade
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^